-- uniQure: In August 2019, we amended our agreement with uniQure and entered into a separate new collaboration and license agreement with uniQure.
+In August 2019, we amended our agreement with uniQure and entered into a separate new collaboration and license agreement with uniQure.
 Neither party was required to pay monetary consideration in connection with the amendment or new agreement.
 We determined the incremental transaction price of the amendment and new agreement to be \$5.1 million and recorded the amount as deferred revenue in August 2019.
-We began recognizing revenue related to uniQure in 2020 and expect to recognize the remaining revenue under the agreement in 2023.
-We recognized revenue of \$3.1 million during the year ended December 31, 2022 related to this agreement.
-See Note 7 to our financial statements included elsewhere in this report for further discussion regarding the accounting treatment of this agreement. - Roche: In November 2017, we entered into a collaboration and license agreement with F. Hoffmann-La Roche Ltd and Hoffmann-La Roche Inc. (together, "Roche").
-We received an upfront payment of \$21.0 million in 2017, were reimbursed for our internal and third-party costs and were entitled to contingent payments, including milestone payments.
-In 2020, we received milestone payments totaling \$10.0 million, which were comprised of a \$5.0 million milestone payment upon the release of clinical trial material for our Phase 1 clinical trial for 4D-110 to treat choroideremia in the second quarter of 2020 and an additional \$5.0 million milestone payment upon dosing our first patient in the trial in the third quarter of 2020.
-We began recognizing revenue related to this agreement in 2017.
-In June 2021, we received notice of termination of the collaboration and license agreement from Roche.
-The termination became effective on September 16, 2021.
-There was no revenue from Roche in 2022.
-See Note 7 to our financial statements included elsewhere in this report for further discussion regarding the accounting treatment of this agreement.
+We began recognizing revenue related to uniQure in 2020 and recognized the remaining revenue under the agreement during the third quarter of 2023.
+We recognized immaterial revenue during the year ended December 31, 2023, and \$3.1 million during the year ended December 31, 2022 related to this agreement.
+See Note 7, Research and Collaboration Agreements, to our financial statements included elsewhere in this report for further discussion regarding the accounting treatment of this agreement.

 Future collaboration and license revenue is highly dependent on the successful development and commercialization of products by our collaboration partners, which is uncertain, and revenue may fluctuate significantly from period to period.
 Additionally, we may never receive the consideration from our license agreements that is contemplated for option fees, development and sales-based milestone payments or royalties on sales of licensed products, given the contingent nature of these payments.
-Our collaboration and license revenue in 2022 was primarily from uniQure.